milenkovicm/testcontainers-redpanda-rs/README.md

 }
 ```

-Current limitations:
+> [!WARNING]

-* It will use default kafka ports and only one test can  at any time on given host.
-It was too complicated getting it right.
+> It will use default kafka ports and only one test can  at any time on given host.